 Jessica Montoya, PhD UCSD Mentors: David Moore, PhD & Alison Moore, PhD

-Dr. Montoya is a postdoctoral research fellow in the Department of Psychiatry at UC San Diego.
-She is currently supported by the T-32 grant: Training in Research on Addictions in Interdisciplinary NeuroAIDS (TRAIN).
+Dr. Montoya is an assistant professor in the Department of Psychiatry at UC San Diego.
+She is currently supported by a NIDA Mentored Patient-Oriented Research Career Development Award (K23).
 Dr. Montoya received her doctoral degree in Clinical Psychology with a specialization in Behavioral Medicine from the San Diego State University/UC San Diego Joint Doctoral Program in Clinical Psychology, and she received her B.A. in Psychology from Princeton University.

-During her doctoral and postdoctoral research training at the UC San Diego HIV Neurobehavioral Research Program (HNRP), Dr. Montoya’s research has focused on 1) characterizing substance use across the adult age continuum and its impact on health and everyday functioning, 2) evaluating mobile health interventions aimed at promoting health behaviors, such as medication adherence, among complex, challenging patient populations, and 3) identifying plasma-based biomarkers associated with vascular dysfunction and HIV-associated neurocognitive disorders.
-As part of her involvement in the STAHR program, Dr. Montoya is working with Drs.
+Dr. Montoya conducts research at the UC San Diego HIV Neurobehavioral Research Program (HNRP), which focuses on 1) implementation of integrated HIV care and substance use disorder services for adults, 2) evaluation of mobile health interventions aimed at promoting health behaviors, such as medication adherence, among complex, challenging patient populations, and 3) identification of plasma-based biomarkers associated with vascular dysfunction and HIV-associated neurocognitive disorders.
+As part of her involvement in the STAHR program, Dr. Montoya received formal mentorship from Drs.
 David J. Moore and Alison Moore to examine substance use behaviors among older persons living with HIV and its impact on health outcomes.

 Josué Pérez-Santiago, PhD